 When “body positive” is not body positive

 - If it’s a clothing brand, does the brand offer sizing above 12/14?
+About 60% of the population wears plus sizes, yet plus-size models are a rarity.
 If a brand says it is “body positive” but does not provide clothing for people living in larger bodies, then it’s co-opting the movement for marketing purposes.

 - Does the text contain messages about weight loss and/or weight maintenance as if that is a good/positive/healthy pursuit?
 Body positivity must operate from a weight-neutral perspective.